HawkN113/FlowLite/README.md

 - Visual debugging of state transitions.

 ### When to Use FlowLite.Testing?
-- You want to write unit tests for your FlowLite-based FSMs.
+- To write unit tests for your FlowLite-based FSMs.
-- You need to verify that a specific trigger is allowed or disallowed.
+- To verify that a specific trigger is allowed or disallowed.
-- You want to check logs, such as errors, warnings, or final state messages.
+- To check logs, such as errors, warnings, or final state messages.
-- You want to assert transition history, including order and contents.
+- To assert transition history, including order and contents.
-- You need to validate that an entity was updated or deleted during a transition.
+- To validate that an entity was updated or deleted during a transition.
-- You're building test-driven FSM logic with clear, maintainable assertions.
+- Building test-driven FSM logic with clear, maintainable assertions.
-- You want to test FSM behavior independently of storage or infrastructure.
+- To test FSM behavior independently of storage or infrastructure.

 ### When to Use FlowLite.Diagnostics?
 - Track state transitions, entity changes, and lifecycle events using logs, metrics, and diagnostic events.